My first furisode – because being a girl both rocks and sucks sometimes.

 I combined the busy arabesque komon with a nearly-solid obi with a bit of simple kinkoma embroidery in gold, tabi in a similar shade of eggplant, a goldish yellow haneri, and a yellow shibori obiage and matching yellow obiage with hakata details.
 As a final touch, I added one of my precious treasures, an obidome that was awarded to the Aikoku Fujinkai (patriotic women’s association) sometime before WWII.
 I will be writing an entry about this item itself in the future, when I’ve collected more information.

-I look like a doofus here, but a happy doofus:
+I look like a doofus in a few of these, but at least I look like a happy doofus!